Skip to content

 Background & Motivation

 When humans imagine a "bird," a typical small bird (like a sparrow) comes to mind rather than an ostrich or a rare species.
-This "mental prototype" reflects our experiential preferences.
+This "mental prototype" reflects experiential preferences.
 Similarly, diffusion models should implicitly encode a "typical representation" for each concept after training—but how can it be visualized?

-Limitations of Prior Work:
+Limitations of current methods:

 Method